-Protect your child's Social Security number
+Protect your child's Social

-You are your child's key line of defense, so don't carry your child's Social Security number around in your wallet.
+You are your child's key line of defense, so don't carry your kid's Social Security number around in your wallet.
 If you mail documents with your child's personal information, drop it in a secure mailbox.
 Shred documents with this identifying information.